-In this post, we explain the role of E-A-T and authorship in food blogging, and share 5 tips to boost your E-A-T immediately.
+In this post, we explain the role of E-A-T (expertise, authoritativeness and trustworthiness) and authorship in food blogging, and share 5 tips to boost your E-A-T immediately.

 Whether you’re a baker-turned-blogger who’s churning out your favorite cookie and cake recipes, or a registered dietitian focused on offering go-to nutrient-packed recipes, your own experience, background and credentials can potentially translate into better rankings and more traffic.
 Exercising your E-A-T can also help you maintain top ranking positions already earned.

 What is E-E-A-T?

 E-E-A-T stands for experience, expertise, authoritativeness, and trustworthiness.

 To be a successful food blogger today, you’ve got to have the E-A-T to compete.
 E-A-T is a concept that Google uses to better understand content quality and an author’s authority.

 Expertise is about being knowledgeable in a certain area or topic.
 If you used to work as a pastry chef and now have a baking blog, you could be said to have expertise in baking.
 If you’re a dietitian that now runs a food blog, you could be said to have expertise in well-balanced meals, healthy recipes, and the benefits of specific ingredients.

-Authoritativeness has to do with being a go-to place for people to get quality information about a certain topic.
+Authoritativeness has to do with being a go-to place for people to get quality, in-depth information about a certain topic.
 The backlinks you earn, plus what’s written about you and your recipes on the web also contribute to authoritativeness.

 Trustworthiness is all about people being able to trust you to share accurate and useful information.
 Trustworthiness also means that you don’t try to game the Google algorithm (i.e., by building unnatural links).

 Through E-A-T, Google is able to better understand, study and verify if content comes from reliable sources.
-E-A-T is not a known ranking factor, but it’s impossible to overlook its importance as more and more people and publications communicate online.
+E-A-T is not a known ranking factor that can be measured, E-E-A-T is used by Google in evaluating every single search query.

 In Google’s Quality Raters’ Guidelines, it’s made clear that E-A-T is very important (resource).

 E-E-A-T as a concept becomes much easier to understand when we look at it through the lens of a medical or financial planning site.